Projective geodesic extensions by conformal modifications in nonholonomic mechanics: Projective geodesic extensions

 We have chosen to use projective classes of sprays to represent reparametrizations of geodesics.
 This is very common in Riemannian geometry.
 In the `mechanics' context of Hamiltonization of possibly non-purely-kinetic-Lagrangians, one often resorts to the use of related vector fields to express reparametrizations, and this is also the approach in e.g.\ \cite{Simoes,Garcia}.
 At the end of the paper, in Proposition~\ref{prop:last}, we will relate both approaches explicitly.

 We will now make one further assumption.
 This assumption is, again, a generalization to the current context of that that we had also made in \cite{our}.
-There, we have limited the class of the candidate metrics to those that have some special relation to the kinetic energy $g$ of the nonholonomic system: we have called a Riemannian metric $\overline{g}$ a {\em $\mathcal{D}$-preserving modification} of $g$, when
+There, we have limited the class of the candidate metrics to those that have some special relation to the kinetic energy $g$ of the nonholonomic system: we have called a symmetric $(0,2)$-tensor field $\overline{g}$ a {\em $\mathcal{D}$-preserving modification} of $g$, when

 or: ${\bar g}_{ab} = g_{ab}$.
 Here, we will consider those metrics $\hat g$ whose restriction to the constraints is related to $g$ by a conformal change, in the sense that

 for some $\nphi\in\mathcal{C}^\infty(Q)$.
 Another interpretation of the above is that the constrained Lagrangian remains preserved up to a conformal transformation, ${\hat L}|_{\mathcal D}= e^{2\nphi}L|_{\mathcal D}$.
 Since we make no further assumptions on the other components of the metric, we may always rewrite $\hat{g}=e^{2\nphi}\overline{g}$, for some other symmetric (0,2) tensor field $\hat g$ on $Q$.
 This leads to the following definition: